 About The ProducerThe Lamys are a family of winegrowers that have been in Saint-Aubin since 1640.
 In 1973 Hubert Lamy created the estate, which at the time, was 7 ha.
-A new winery was built in 1980 and the it was further enlarged in 2002.
+A new winery was built in 1980 and then it was further enlarged in 2002.
 Olivier, his son, joined Herbert in 1998.
-The estate now operates 18.5 ha of which 10.8 ha are located in 1er Crus in the communes of Saint-Aubin, Puligny-Montrachet, Chassagne-Montrachet and Santenay.
+The estate now operates 18.5 ha of which 10.8 ha are located in 1er Crus in the communes of Saint-Aubin, Puligny-Montrachet, Chassagne-Montrachet, and Santenay.

-Terroir & Vineyard Practices:This comes from 1.06 ha parcel of 60+ year-old vines.
+Terroir & Vineyard Practices:This comes from 1.06 ha parcel of 60+-year-old vines.
 Clay and deep soil.
 No fertilizer, but soil amendments as needed.

 Tasting NotesBeautiful dark ruby color.
-Black fruits on nose, with a freshness.
+Black fruits on the nose, with a freshness.
 Rich and fat on the palate mouth with good tannins.

 VinificationManual harvesting.
 Sorted and 100% de-stemmed.
 Fermentation and maceration for about 20 days.
 No chaptalization.
 Wines set in so the wood does not dominate.
 MLF in casks.
 Wine moved using compressed air.
 Bottling (by gravity) after 15 months.